 Ghost Ranch: With rustic, comfortable housing accommodations reflective of its origins as a working ranch, a stay at Ghost Ranch places travelers in the heart of O’Keeffe Country.
 Every unit offers vistas of the sandstone cliffs, cottonwoods and distant mountains.
 Amenities are basic but after sundown, expansive skies light up with panoramas far more dazzling than those of city lights. (www.ghostranch.org)

 More to see: Not only was she in love with the desert around her but Georgia O’Keeffe adored New Mexico’s abundance of fresh produce and could often be found browsing the stalls at the Santa Fe Farmers’ Market.

 Though she rose to fame in New York City, O’Keeffe moved to New Mexico in 1949 and never looked back.
-As the state’s most renowned artist, her work is instantly recognizable for its images of large scale flowers, animal bones and clouds.
-“I decided that if I could paint that flower in a huge scale, you could not ignore its beauty.”
-Georgia O’Keeffe.
+As the state’s most renowned artist, her work is instantly recognizable for its images of large-scale flowers, animal bones and clouds.
+Over the course of her career, she created approximately 200 images of flowers.
+She said: “I decided that if I could paint that flower in a huge scale, you could not ignore its beauty.”

 “Where I was born and where and how I have lived is unimportant.
 It is what I have done with where I have been that should be of interest.” ― Georgia O’Keeffe